SpecFlowOSS/SpecFlow/docs/source/Bindings/FeatureContext.md

 # FeatureContext

-SpecFlow provides access to the current test context using both `FeatureContext` and the more commonly used [[ScenarioContext]]. `FeatureContext` persists for the duration of the execution of an entire feature, whereas `ScenarioContext` only persists for the duration of a scenario.
+SpecFlow provides access to the current test context using both `FeatureContext` and the more commonly used [ScenarioContext](). `FeatureContext` persists for the duration of the execution of an entire feature, whereas `ScenarioContext` only persists for the duration of a scenario.

 ## Accessing the FeatureContext

 ### in Bindings

-To access the `FeatureContext` you have to get it via [[Context-Injection]].
+To access the `FeatureContext` you have to get it via [Context-Injection]().

 Example: